renovate-bot/JohnStrunk-_-bedrock-in-docker/README.md

 Hint 1: if your run your container inside AWS infrastructure consider use IAM role instead passing credentials.
 Hinr 2: Don't forget to set lifecycle rule for your bucket to manage backup retention.

+## Releases

+### v0.1.0 Initial (alpha) release
+This is the initial (alpha) release of bedrock-in-docker.

+Features:
+- Support of s3 & local path backup was introduced.

 ## Real examples

 ### 1